 Prof. Dr. h.c.
 József Karger-Kocsis also joined the IVW as Group Leader in the Department Materials Science on August 1, 1990, moving from the Technical University Hamburg-Harburg to Kaiserslautern.
 Prior to that he was, inter alia, employed with Taurus Hungarian Rubber Works in Budapest, Hungary.
 With his numerous, scientifically outstanding works and international publications he also participated significantly in IVW’s Material Science gaining a top ranking position.
 In 2009 he moved to the Budapest University of Technology and Economics in Hungary.
 Professor Karger-Kocsis passed away in December 2018.

 Prof. Dr.-Ing.
-Michael Magin studied general mechanical engineering at the Technical University of Darmstadt and the Institut National Polytechnique de Grenoble and graduated in 2004 with a diploma.
-Afterwards he worked as a project engineer for a mid-sized company in the field of off-shore and chemical apparatus engineering until 2006.
-In 2006 he became an employee at the Institute of Composite Materials in the Department "Design and Analysis".
+Michael Magin became an employee at the Institute of Composite Materials in the Department "Design and Analysis" in 2006.
 After finalizing his PhD thesis on non-linear material laws in the fatigue analysis of composite materials, he worked as research manager in the competence fields “Design of Composite Structures” and “Fatigue and Fatigue Life Analysis” from 2012 til 2015.
 He was appointed as professor of “Technical Mechanics, Machine Dynamics, Finite Elemente Method” at the Kaiserslautern University of Applied Sciences in 2015.
+He also became Vice President for Internationalization at the Kaiserslautern University of Applied Sciences in 2021.

 Prof. Dr.-Ing.
-Luisa Medina graduated as a chemist at the University Autónoma of Madrid (Spain) in 1995.
-After several years in the Department of Polymer Technology at the University of Applied Sciences Kaiserslautern, she was employed as a research assistant in the department processing technology the Institute for Composite Materials from 2002 to 2008.
+Luisa Medina was employed as a research assistant in the department processing technology the Institut für Verbundwerkstoffe GmbH from 2002 to 2008.
 After completing her PhD thesis, she worked at Faurecia Innenraum Systeme in the department "Pole of Competence" as a team leader in the field of natural fibers.
 In October r2011 she came back to IVW to become a competence field manager in the department or manufacturing science.
 She was appointed as professor of “Textile Technologies“ at the Kaiserslautern University of Applied Sciences in 2016.

 Prof. Dr.-Ing.
 Manfred Neitzel was appointed as Managing Director of the newly founded institute in 1990.
 Previously he had worked at the TU Hannover and with BASF, where he established a working group in the research area Composites.
 From 1990 he gradually developed the institute with great success to a significant partner of economy and science.
 At the end of 2002 he retired.
 Professor Neitzel passed away in January 2022.

 Dr.-Ing.
 Andreas Noll joined the institute as researcher in 2006.
 From 2000 to 2006 he worked at the Fraunhofer IZFP and the Faculty for Materials Science and Methods of the University of the Saarland.
-He obtained his doctorate in 2011 in the area of multifunctional properties of polyphenylensulfide by modification with carbon nanotubes, graphite and short carbon fibers at the University of Kaiserslautern.
 From 2012 to 2013 he was Manager of “Material Analytics” at the institute.
 Since August 2013 he works with Festo as a Senior Manager.

 Dr.-Ing.
 Gunnar Rieber became after his studies at the Otto-von-Guericke University, Magdeburg and doctorate at the TU Kaiserslautern competence field leader in 2012 in the department processing technology.
 He headed the work area "Process chain for processing textile-reinforced thermoset FKV semi-finished products".
 He joined BMW AG in mid-2012, most recently as a CFRP specialist in the production of CFRP components for luxury class vehicles in Dingolfing.